Me lismonises sklira

 Historical sources underline the close relations between Italian-speaking and Greek-speaking music.
 The conversations that developed with specific places, such as the Ionian Islands, the Dodecanese and Patras, as well as their results, are enough to highlight the strong ties between the two ethno-cultural groups.
 Furthermore, relationships were forged in places where the two ethnicities lived together, such as, for example, in the case of cosmopolitan Smyrna (Izmir) in the Ottoman Empire, or that of New York, where Italians and Greeks immigrated.
 When researching the historical material, it seems that one particular city in the Italian peninsula developed special relations with the large urban centers where Greek-speaking musicians played a leading role: it was Naples, with its famous Canzone Napoletana.
 This recording belongs to a corpus of songs from which the Greek protagonists borrowed music and/or lyrics from pre-existing Neapolitan-speaking songs.
 In many cases, the appropriations concern not only Neapolitan-speaking songs but the Italian language as a whole, since, often, the original Neapolitan-speaking songs were translated into Italian, from which the loan arose.
 These songs arrived at the Greek-speaking world either directly or indirectly, through other repertoire networks.
 In any case, the circulation of musics is already a reality before the 20th century with theatrical and musical performances tours, but also with the networks of music publishing houses.
 Discography is not only embedded in this context, but plays a key role in its transformation.
 The appropriation by Greek musicians is twofold: on the one hand are the lyrics, which are now in Greek (often, in fact, they have nothing to do with the original ones), and, on the other hand, are the performance practices: different instrumentation, different singing style, often differences in melodic and rhythmic forms but also in the harmonies.
 Greek musicians adapt what they hear to their own condition, based on their own capabilities.
 After all, the mandolins, the guitars, the marches, polyphonic song and the bel canto singing style are characteristics that reveal the influences of the Canzone Napoletana on the Greek-speaking urban popular song.
 It should also be noted that, in various cases, often due to the great international success of the songs, the network that is finally formed is extremely complex and does not only concern Greek-Italian relations.

-The song "Me lismonises sklira" was originally recorded in Constantinople (Istanbul) by the Elliniki Estudiantina (Greek Estudiantina) between April–May 1907, and was issued under the label of Zonophone (X 104579) or Gramophone Co (4-14599) (in 1903, the Zonophone label was purchased by Gramophone), and re-issued by Victor (this record,
+The song "Me lismonises sklira" was originally recorded in Constantinople (Istanbul) by the Elliniki Estudiantina (Greek Estudiantina) between April–May 1907, and was issued under the label of Zonophone (X 104579) or Gramophone Co (4-14599) (in 1903, the Zonophone label was purchased by Gramophone), and reissued by Victor (this record,

 VI 63553-A).
 The sound engineer Charles Scheuplein was in charge of the recording.
 On July 7, 1910, the song was recorded again, this time for Favorite, with the Estudiantina Christodoulidis (3982-t – 1-59039).
-This record was re-issed in America by Columbia before 1916 (E 6128.
+This record was reissued in America by Columbia before 1916 (E6128.
 For the year see Kalyviotis, 2002: 115).
 This information comes from Dick Spottswood's work "Columbia Records E Series, 1908–1923".
 The mention of a name among the participating musicians is somewhat surprising: "Estoudiantina U. Christodoulidis & Bahtchevanoglou (male vocal trio)".
 In addition, Spottswood mentions Smyrna as the place where the recording took place, in contrast to the Discography of American Historical Recordings (DAHR), which mentions Constantinople.

 The song is a Greek adaptation of the Neapolitan song "

-Victor 3811 and its re-issue under No. 62426), which was recorded in New York on March 5, 1908, is also worth to be mentioned.
+(Victor B-6011 - 3811 and 62426), which was recorded in New York on March 5, 1908, is also worth to be mentioned.

 The